Cal-Osha Compliance Is Easier Said Than Done

 Records of the steps taken to implement and maintain the Program shall include:

-Records of scheduled and periodic inspections required by subsection (a)(4) to identify unsafe conditions and work practices, including person(s) conducting the inspection, the unsafe conditions and work practices that have been identified and action taken to correct the identified unsafe conditions and work practices.
+Records of scheduled and periodic inspections required by subsection (a)(4) to identify unsafe conditions and work practices, including person(s) conducting the inspection, the unsafe conditions and work practices that have been identified and action is taken to correct the identified unsafe conditions and work practices.
 These records shall be maintained for at least one (1) year.

 - A Formally written Safety Program